mdunham/delete-fb-messages/README.md

 For faster access make sure to save it to your "bookmark bar" so it is always visible and ready to clean up your inbox.

-Example of what your bookmark should look like before you actually save the new bookmark:
+An example of what your bookmark should look like before you actually save the new bookmark:

 ![Example Bookmark](http://matthewdunham.net/example1.jpg?t=2)